alastair-duncan/SuperEZGraver/README.md

 ### Mk3 Handpiece

 This handpiece has the addition of a mount for a 25mm fan and is experimental.
 It suits my hand size and is comfortable.
 There are no threads on this handle, it does require some 2.5mm machine screws and nuts and a threaded insert in the handle for a stroke length adjuster.
-I will make a video of how its put together at some point and link to it from here.
+STL can be found [here](docs/design/XRN13-30TLS/mk3/stl).
+There is a video of the handpiece available [here](https://youtu.be/Q9xFH1qhLhE).
 The handpiece works without the fan but if you want some additional cooling when pushing the Super EZ Graver hard then the fan really helps.
 Something like [this](https://www.google.com/search?q=micro+fan+25mm+12v+dc) I've used a 12v dc version but there are other voltages available.

 ### Mk1 Handpiece
 The first handpiece that I made was fabricated from brass and delrin.
 A YouTube video is available for the [handpiece](https://www.youtube.com/watch?v=D4yPBS8mucQ) along with a video on the handpiece [design refinement](https://www.youtube.com/watch?v=ALAtECnq1Rg)